 We all know a mountain when we see one.
 At least, we like to think so.

 For example, if you were asked to define the difference between a hill and mountain, how would you do it?
-How do you differentiate them?
-Height?
-Volume?
+Would you differentiate them by height?
+By volume?
 Steepness?
 Is prominence part of the equation?

 The UK, the US, and the UN each use their own definition for the word “mountain”.

 - The British define a mountain as a summit of at least 2000’ (610m) — but prominence can also be factored in;

 - The US once defined a mountain as being 1,000ft or taller — but no longer does so;

 - The UN currently uses a sliding scale that combines height, grade and elevation change within a limited area.

 In short, there is no universally accepted definition of “mountain“.

 Now consider that the Catskill mountains are not even mountains.
-We look at them as if they are, and climb them as if they are but, in fact, we’re climbing an enormous desiccated plateau the slopes of which have been gouged out by glaciers and running water.
+We look at them as if they are, and climb them as if they are but, in fact, we’re climbing an enormous dissected plateau the slopes of which have been gouged out by glaciers and running water.